andrewhavens/mad_chatter/README.md

 There is an example config file that shows a few examples of things you can customize.

-The extensions directory is for you to create your own chat actions.
-You can add your custom extensions by specifying them in the config file.
+The extensions.rb file is for you to create your own chat extensions.
+You will find an example in that file.

 ##Contributing